-In this week's review I find myself back behind the wheel of the Hyundai Elantra.
+In this week's review (12/02/2022), I find myself back behind the wheel of the Hyundai Elantra.
 A compact sedan that was the 2021 North American Car of the Year following its all-new redesign.
-This year is what they call a carry-over model, so no major changes to the lineup.
+This year is what they call a "carry-over model", so no major changes to the lineup.

-One of my favorite features of the Limited trim I'm reviewing is its color.
+One of my favorite features of this Limited's trim is its color.
 Scarlet Red Pearl is just a gorgeous hue - both in direct sunlight and in the shadows.
-I can't decide which I like better, it or the N's Intense Blue.
+I can't decide which I like better, the red or the N's Intense Blue.
 The Elantra is designed with athleticism in mind - featuring strong angles with a chiseled look.
 The Limited's 17-inch alloy wheels are just as bold as the rest of the exterior.

 The Limited features dark chrome grille and chrome window moldings.
 It's equipped with LED headlights with automatic high beam assist and daytime running lights, with LED + bulb tail lights in the rear.
 You'll find body-colored door handles and heated two-toned side mirrors host turn signal indicators.